-Since January 1st 2019, investor compensation for all Austrian credit institutions is performed by Einlagensicherung AUSTRIA Ges.m.b.H (DGS AUSTRIA).
+Einlagensicherung AUSTRIA Ges.m.b.H (DGS AUSTRIA) is the deposit guarantee scheme for all Austrian credit institutions.
 Exceptions are the members of the institutional protection system of ERSTE Bank and savings banks.
 Those banks are protected by S-Haftungs GmbH.

-Every Austrian credit institution that wishes to provide investment services subject to compulsory coverage must belong to one of these two protection schemes, otherwise its licence to provide investment services subject to compulsory coverage will expire.
+Every Austrian credit institution that takes deposits from customers must belong to one of these two protection schemes, otherwise its licence to receive deposits expires.
 The licenses of all Austrian credit institutions can be checked on the website of the Financial Market Authority (FMA).
-The ownership structure of a credit institution is irrelevant for investor compensation; the existence of an Austrian license is essential.
+The ownership structure of a credit institution is irrelevant for deposit protection; the existence of an Austrian license is essential.

-Legally dependent branches of banks that provide investment services in Austria under the freedom of establishment and the freedom to provide services and which therefore do not have an Austrian banking license are subject to deposit protection in the country in which the bank is domiciled.
+Legally dependent branches of banks that take deposits in Austria under the freedom of establishment and the freedom to provide services and which therefore do not have an Austrian banking license are subject to deposit protection in the country in which the bank is domiciled.
 Therefore, any claims must always be asserted in accordance with the legal provisions of the country of domicile.

 In principle, all deposits on all interest-bearing or non-interest-bearing accounts or passbooks, such as salary and pension accounts, other current accounts, fixed-term deposits, capital savings accounts or savings books payable on demand, are eligible.